mrdaemon/exosphere/docs/source/index.rst

 obtaining this information, presenting consistent views of the state across supported operating systems.

-Exosphere is written in Python and is designed to be be platform agnostic, and can be run nearly everywhere Python runs, including Linux, BSDs, MacOS and Windows.
+The application is written in Python and is designed to be platform agnostic, and can be run nearly everywhere Python runs, including Linux, BSDs, MacOS and Windows.